 When the silhouette of the sandstone mountain range emerges upon the horizon 60 kilometres away, you cannot help but realise the vastness of Carnarvon Gorge in Carnarvon National Park.
-With just under an hour left of driving, we were sitting on the edge of our seats like a champagne cork ready to burst.
+With just under an hour left of driving, Explorer Scout was sitting on the edge of her seat like a champagne cork ready to burst.

 - Experience a different side of the Queensland outback

 Before arriving at Takarakka Bush Resort where we would spend 2 nights camping, we drove along a dirt road that was full of life.
 Arriving on dusk meant that we were greeted by an abundance of wildlife.
 We met with herds of cattle, mobs of emus, plain turkeys, kangaroos and even a brolga.
 It was a spectacular appetiser to the National Park.

 To take full advantage of Carnarvon Gorge, most visitors stay a minimum of 3 days.
 If you are anything like us though and like to over indulge, exploring all of the trails and more in a whole day plus a sneaky morning hike before departure is ideal.

 Binging on a whole tub of ice-cream, at home, in front of the latest blockbuster requires a lot less effort than covering 40km of trails across 12 hours.
 So, from experience we will share our tips on how to binge hike through Carnarvon Gorge.